hbctraining/Intro-to-rnaseq-hpc-O2/lessons/10_salmon.md

 ## Running Salmon on multiple samples

 We just ran Salmon on a single sample (and keep in mind a subset of chr1 from the original data).
 To obtain meaningful results we need to run this on **all samples for the full dataset**.
-To do so, we will create a shell script which will submit each Salmon run as a job to Orchestra.
+To do so, we will create a shell script which will submit each Salmon run as a job to O2.

 Open up a script in `vim`: